rmuit/copernica-api/README.md

 * https://github.com/Relinks/copernica-rest

 Last commit Oct 2018.
-Uses the Curl code from Copernica's example class with few changes (and does not yet fix the 'fields parameter' bug that has been fixed in this project).
+Uses the Curl code from Copernica's example class with few changes.
 The class more or less explicitly states that new methods must be created for every single API call - and only three of them are created so far.
 This cannot be considered "in active development".

 * https://github.com/TomKriek/copernica-api-php (and forks)